knaw-huc/annorepo/docs/usage.md

 #### Response

-The batch request will return a list of the generated annotation names
+The batch request will return a list of the generated annotation names:

 ```
 HTTP/1.1 200 OK